 These are the charges that will apply to your mortgage if you want to overpay or repay early.

 Can I make overpayments?

-While in your fixed rate term you can make overpayments of up to 10% of your mortgage balance during every 12 month period without having to pay an early repayment charge.
+While in your discounted rate term you can make overpayments of up to 10% of your mortgage balance during every 12 month period without having to pay an early repayment charge.

 This 10% overpayment allowance is calculated using the balance of your mortgage at the time it completes.
 Each 12 month period starts on the anniversary of your mortgage completing.